Skip to main content

 Note that the printouts cannot be annotated or contain notes prior to the start of your exam.

 • If your exam is open book, you may only use physical or printed copies of textbooks or notes.
-Digital copies of books or notes that requires the use of a digital device are strictly prohibited.
+Digital study resources and tools that require the use of a digital device are strictly prohibited.

 • If your exam is closed book, you are not permitted to use any materials for your exam, unless specifically allowed in the Exam Formats and List of Aids.